Pylons/pyramid/docs/narr/contextfinding.rst

 the application developer based on parameters present in the :term:`request`.

-:mod:`pyramid` uses two separate but cooperating subsystems to find and invoke code written by the application developer: :term:`context finding` and :term:`view lookup`.
+:app:`Pyramid` uses two separate but cooperating subsystems to find and invoke code written by the application developer: :term:`context finding` and :term:`view lookup`.

-- A :mod:`pyramid` :term:`context finding` subsystem is given a
+- A :app:`Pyramid` :term:`context finding` subsystem is given a
   :term:`request`; it is responsible for finding a :term:`context` object and a :term:`view name` based on information present in the request.

-- Using the context and view name provided by :term:`context finding`, the :mod:`pyramid` :term:`view lookup` subsystem is provided with a :term:`request`, a :term:`context` and a :term:`view name`.
+- Using the context and view name provided by :term:`context finding`, the :app:`Pyramid` :term:`view lookup` subsystem is provided with a :term:`request`, a :term:`context` and a :term:`view name`.
 It is then responsible for finding and invoking a :term:`view callable`.
   A view callable is a specific bit of code written and registered by the application developer which receives the :term:`request` and which returns a :term:`response`.

-These two subsystems are used by :mod:`pyramid` serially: first, a :term:`context finding` subsystem does its job.
+These two subsystems are used by :app:`Pyramid` serially: first, a :term:`context finding` subsystem does its job.
 Then the result of context finding is passed to the :term:`view lookup` subsystem.
 The view lookup system finds a :term:`view callable`